Mountain SOL is partnering with MLA again to teach WV History for the 2018/2019 school year!

 In April, students traveled to Experience Learning for hands-on lessons in geography.
 Students put their mapping skills to the test and navigated as a group to the highest peak in West Virginia, Spruce Knob.
 They also camped under some of the darkest night skies in the Eastern U.S., viewed the extensive Red Spruce and northern hardwood forests, and learned about the devastating impact of timbering at the turn of the century.

-In May, the middle school class will travel to Matewan with support from the West Virginia Chapter of Sierra Club.
+In May, the middle school class traveled to Matewan with support from the West Virginia Chapter of Sierra Club.
 Morgantown Learning Academy (MLA), in partnership with the Mountain Stewardship and Outdoor Leadership School (Mountain SOL), is pleased to announce the recent gift of $2,000 from the West Virginia Chapter of Sierra Club.

-While in Matewan, students will visit the WV Mine Wars Museum and meet with its co-founder and curator Wilma Steele.
-They also will have the opportunity to meet with members of the local UMWA and ask them questions about current union efforts regarding their health benefits and pensions.
-The highlight of the trip will be experiencing the reenactment of the Matewan Massacre on the 99th anniversary of the event.
-After the reenactment, students will meet with the actors portraying historical figures such as Mother Jones, Sid Hatfield, Mayor Testerman and his wife, Baldwin-Felts agents and townspeople.
+While in Matewan, students visited the WV Mine Wars Museum and meet with its co-founder and curator Wilma Steele.
+They also had the opportunity to meet with members of the local UMWA and ask them questions about current union efforts regarding their health benefits and pensions.
+The highlight of the trip was experiencing the reenactment of the Matewan Massacre on the 99th anniversary of the event.
+After the reenactment, students met with the actors portraying historical figures such as Mother Jones, Sid Hatfield, Mayor Testerman and his wife, Baldwin-Felts agents and townspeople.

-To finish up the class, each student will write a persuasive essay about their visions for West Virginia moving forward.
+To finish up the class, each student wrote a persuasive essay about their visions for West Virginia moving forward.
 We invite you to read these hopeful essays!